xuejmnet/easy-query-doc/src/en/framework/terminology.md

         List<SysUser> list = eq.queryable(SysUser.class)
                 .toList();
         List<SysUser> list1 = eq.queryable(SysUser.class)
-                .includes(user -> user.bankCards())//If the returned object doesn't have BankCards, the collection will be an empty collection, and the object will be null
+                .include(user -> user.bankCards())//If the returned object doesn't have BankCards, the collection will be an empty collection, and the object will be null
                 .toList();
 ```